ArjanCodes/examples/pulumi/README.md

 ## Introduction

-Have you heard of Infrastructure-as-Code?
-Today I'm going to talk about what it is and give you a few examples of how to use it.
-Will infrastructure-as-code change Devops forever?
-I have some thoughts about that.
-And a pretty crazy idea as well.
+Today I'm going to show you how to deploy an application to the cloud.
+Though cloud deployment can be daunting depending on the technology and type of cloud product you choose, in many cases it's actually not that hard.
+I'll show you a few really simple ways to do it, that are easy to get started with and don't require in-depth devops knowledge.

 I'm going to use Pulumi, which is an infrastructure-as-code platform, to create a cloud application.
-They're also the sponsor of this video, I'll talk more about them in a minute.
+They're also the sponsor of this video, I'll talk more about them later, and also talk about what infrastructure as code is, and why I think it's going to change the way we do cloud deployment.
 But first, let's take a look at a code example.

 ## Example